This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antianxiety or sedative medicine: This medicine may be given to treat seizures.

 - Pain medicine: You may receive medicine to decrease or take away pain.
-Do not wait until the pain is severe before you ask your caregiver for your medicine.
+Do not wait until the pain is severe before you ask your healthcare provider for your medicine.

 - Other medicines: You may receive medicine to prevent or treat SAH problems.
 These may include medicine to treat increased pressure in your brain, fever, stomach ulcers, or a high blood sugar level.